-- 1. Explain the Early Childhood Education Technology (CDT) program philosophy and policies.
+- 1. Explain the importance of Early Childhood Education Technology (CDT) program philosophy and policies.
 5C, 1C - 2.
-Identify expected behaviors of CDT students, children, parents, teachers, and instructors according to college program policies. ^{5C, 1C} - 3.
+Identify and analyze the personal qualities, roles, and abilities needed to be an effective early childhood educator.
+5C.
+1C - 3.
 Identify the personal qualities and abilities needed to be an effective early childhood educator.
 5C, 1C - 4.
-Summarize education and training requirements and opportunities for career path in early childhood, education, and services. ^{5C, 1C} - 5.
-Analyze the effects of early childhood, education, and services on local, state, national, and global economies. ^{5C, 1C} - 6.
-Analyze the role of professional organizations in education and early childhood.
+Summarize the education and training requirements and opportunities for a career path in early childhood education and services.
+5C, 1C - 5.
+Analyze the effects of early education of children on local, state, national, and global economies.
+5C, 1C - 6.
+Analyze the role of professional development organizations in early childhood education to include NAEYC, ACEI, NAFCC, and NHSA.
 5C, 1C - 7.
-Discuss early childhood education and childcare movements to include history, theories, standards, and practice. ^{2A} - 8.
-Identify theorists of Early Childhood Education. ^{2A} - 9.
-Identify developmentally appropriate practice as described by the National Association for the Education of Young Children (NAEYC). ^{2A} - 10.
+Discuss early childhood education to include history, theories, standards, types, and practice. ^{2A} - 8.
+Identify developmentally appropriate practices as described by the National Association for the Education of Young Children.
+2A - 9.
+Analyze the NAEYC code of ethical conduct for early childhood educators. ^{2A} - 10.
 Identify current and emerging early childhood standards including, but not limited to: - a.
 Child Development Associate (CDA) - b.
-ITERS-R - c.
-ECERS -R - d.
-Mississippi Early Learning Standards for classrooms servicing infants through four- year old children - 11.
+Mississippi Early Learning Standards for classroom servicing infants through four-year-old children. - c.
+My Mississippi Adventures Pre-K curriculum - 11.
 Explain the importance of lesson plans, behavioral goals, and objectives for young children.
 3A - 12.
-Use systematic approach to observing and recording child behavior. ^{2B} - 13.
 Use various methods and record observational techniques such as: ^{2B} - a.
 Checklist - b.
-Anecdotal or running records - c.
-Narrative
+Anecdotal and/or running records - c.
+Time sampling/event sampling - d.
+Case study - e.
+Portfolio - 13.
+Use data from observational assessment tool(s) to create lesson plans for young children.28